billhails/CEKF/README.md

 I taught myself enough Haskell to bridge the gap between the math and real code, and then implemented in C.

-Currently there is only an A-Normal syntax tree with constructors, the CEKF machine itself which can evaluate those trees, a basic mark & sweep garbage collector and hashtable-based run-time environments.
-It turns out that even with hashtable based lookup the code is quite slow so my next step is to introduce a lexical adressing analysis phase prior to execution, and use integer tuples
+Currently there is only an A-Normal syntax tree with constructors, the CEKF machine itself which can evaluate those trees, a basic mark & sweep garbage collector, and a static analyser to compute variable locations allowing fast indexed run-time environments.
-`(depth, offset)` to replace or supplement the variables with their location in the run-time environment.
-See my notes on [Lexical Addressing](docs/LEXICAL_ADDRESSING.md) for more thoughts on that.

 I plan to follow up with a lexer/parser
 (probably Bison/Flex but maybe a hand-written Pratt parser),